jknaresh/django_generic_api/README.md

 ## Features

-- Dynamic fetch and save operations.
+- Perform dynamic fetch and save operations seamlessly.
-- Dynamic save operation (create or update records) for any Django model.
+- Handle dynamic save operations, including creating or updating records, for any Django model.
-- Supports relationships and complex data.
+- Effortlessly manage relationships and process complex data structures.
-- Enabled with pagination and order by features.
+- Integrated pagination and sorting features for efficient data handling.
-- User authentication and management (Login, Registration, Logout, Forgot Password).
+- Comprehensive user authentication and management, including Login, Registration, Logout, and Password Recovery.
-- Supports session based authentication and token based authentication.( also supports custom authentication classes.)
+- Supports both session and token based authentication, supports custom authentication classes.
-- Implemented with Captcha validation for Login, Registration, Forgot Password.
+- User can opt in captcha validation for Login, Registration, Forgot Password.
-- APIs to fetch user's data.
+- APIs to fetch user information.
-- Enabled with rate limiting for authenticated users and anonymous users.
+- Equipped with rate limiting to regulate access for authenticated and anonymous users.

 ## Installation